FilipDominec/rp2daq/README.md

 time.sleep(.5) # required for noninteractive script, to not terminate before data arrive
 ```

 Obviously, it is a bit more complicated.
-But more important is that here the ```rp.internal_adc``` command does not block your program, no matter how long it takes to sample 1000 points.
+But more important is that here the ```rp.internal_adc``` is provided with a *callback*, which makes it asynchronous: it does no more block further program flow, no matter how long it takes to sample 1000 points.
 Only after the report is received from the device, your ```_callback``` function is called (in a separate thread) to process it.

 Calling commands asynchronously allows one to simultaneously orchestrate multiple rp2daq commands.
-This is especially useful for long ADC acquisition and stepping motor movement: the device may take some seconds or even minutes to finish the command, but your program remains responsive.
-Meanwhile, it can also send other commands to the device.
+Also it is necessary for long commands like ADC acquisition and stepping motor movement, if the program must remain responsive.

 ### Caveats of advanced asynchronous commands use

 Note that a callback is remembered in relation to a *command type*, not to *each unique command*.
 So if you launch two long-duration commands of the same type in close succession (e.g. stepping motor movements), first one with ```_callback=A```, second one with ```_callback=B```, each motor finishing its move will eventually result in calling the ```B``` function as their callback.
-This should not cause much trouble, as the callbacks still can tell the corresponding motor numbers apart, thanks to the information passed as keyword arguments to ```B```.
+This behaviour should not cause much trouble, as the callbacks still can tell the corresponding motor numbers apart, thanks to the information passed as keyword arguments to ```B```.

 Both synchronous and asynchronous commands can be issued even from within a callback.